Rohan-Bharatia/Basic-Neural-Network/README.md

 # Simple Neural Network
-This GitHub repository is a simple neural network built from scratch for C++ and Python without using external libraries like TensorFlow.
+This is a simple neural network using a multilayer perceptrons utilizing linear algebra and matrix math without any libraries like [TensorFlow](https://github.com/tensorflow/tensorflow)
 ## LICENSE
 This GitHub repository is under an [MIT License](https://github.com/Rohan-Bharatia/Basic-Neural-Network/blob/main/LICENSE).